-Our work is guided by Berkeley Law’s distinguished international and comparative law faculty – including Dean Christopher Edley, Jr. and Professor David D. Caron, the Miller Institute’s directors – and informed by the expertise of scholars and practitioners worldwide.
+Our work is guided by Berkeley Law’s distinguished international and comparative law faculty – including Christopher Edley, Jr. and Kate Jastram, the Miller Institute’s faculty co-directors – and informed by the expertise of scholars and practitioners worldwide.
 The approach is collaborative, interdisciplinary and strategic.
 Our initiatives and advocacy work target critical situations where we are uniquely equipped to promote lasting change.

 G. William Miller (1925-2006)

-The Miller Institute is named as a tribute to the Honorable G. William Miller and his wife Ariadna Miller.
-A celebrated Berkeley Law alumnus ('52), Miller served as the U.S. Secretary of the Treasury under President Carter; the 11th Chairman of the Federal Reserve; an officer in the U.S. Coast Guard; and led a distinguished career in business and investment banking.
+A celebrated Berkeley Law alumnus, G. William Miller ('52) served as the U.S. Secretary of the Treasury under President Carter and the 11th Chairman of the Federal Reserve.
+He was an officer in the U.S. Coast Guard, and led a distinguished career in business and investment banking.

-He was deeply committed to enabling work to promote the Rule of Law as a means to ensure that nations share a set of values without sacrificing their individual cultures, and the Miller Institute was founded in 2007 to further his vision.
+He was deeply committed to enabling work to promote the rule of law as a means to ensure that nations share a set of values without sacrificing their individual cultures.
+The Miller Institute seeks to further his vision.

 The Honorable G. William & Ariadna Miller Institute for Global Challenges & the Law